kaygun/ford-fulkerson/ford-fulkerson.md

 for every $(a,b)\in E'$.

 With this definition at hand, now we can talk about *maximal augmented subgraphs*.
-Here are two such maximal augmented subgraphs which (necessarily) are incomparible:
+Here are two such maximal augmented subgraphs which (necessarily) are incomparable:

 ![](graph2.png) ![](graph3.png)